kellyshreeve/kellyshreeve/README.md

 ### About Me

-Data Scientist with a Master's Degree in Sociology and 5+ years' experience teaching statistics.
+Data Scientist with a master's degree in Sociology and 5+ years' experience teaching statistics.
 After multiple years teaching, I felt the pull to build projects of my own.
 I'm enrolled in TripleTen's 10 month data science bootcamp and am currently learning Python and building machine learning projects.
 I will be applying to full time data science roles at the end of October 2023.
 I'm looking to connect with other data scientists and advance my career.

 ### Curently Working On
 ⚡ Leveling up on Python and SQL